Do Spatial Descriptors Improve Multi-DoF Finger Movement Decoding from HD sEMG?: Results

 The centroid analysis revealed systematic spatial shifts as block size increased from $2 \times 2$ to $5 \times 5$ for both the EDC and FDS arrays.
 For the EDC array, the centroid started at $(4.34 \pm 0.56,\; 4.97 \pm 0.53)$ with block size $2 \times 2$ and progressively shifted toward the center, reaching $(4.37 \pm 0.31,\; 4.35 \pm 0.30)$ with block size $5 \times 5$.
 This displacement was characterized by minimal variation along the column axis, while a consistent shift along the row axis toward more distal regions was observed, with the trajectory progressing from the upper-right corner toward the center of the electrode grid.
 For the FDS array, the shift was more pronounced: the centroid moved from $(6.09 \pm 0.44,\; 5.26 \pm 0.43)$ for block size $2 \times 2$ to $(5.21 \pm 0.23,\; 4.99 \pm 0.27)$ for block size $5 \times 5$.
 This change reflects both a distal and medial shift of the added $\hat{\mathrm{R}}^2_{\mathrm{vw}}$.

 To illustrate these spatial patterns in greater detail, Fig.~\ref{fig:mld_example_map} shows the spatial arrangement of the first seven feature blocks selected by the SFBS method using $2 \times 2$ blocks within the EDC and FDS arrays.
-The corresponding block feature set signals (shown using the same color code) and the regression model estimates across all tasks and for each individual finger are presented in Fig.~\ref{fig:mld_example}.
+The corresponding block feature set signals and regression model estimates across all tasks and individual fingers are provided in the Supplementary Material Fig.~S1.